-Common Core Grade Kindergarten Standard (RL.K.6): With promp name the author and illustrator of a story and define the role of each in telling 0 11 GRADE LEVEL ACADEMIC DEMAND Name and Differentiate the Role of an Author and Illustrator Linguistic Demands: The following are examples in English that may vary based on the language of instruction.
+Common Core Grade Prekindergarten Standard (RI.PK.6): With presupport, can describe the role of an author and illustrator. ompting and GRADE LEVEL ACADEMIC DEMAND Describe the Roles of an Author and an Illustrator Linguistic Demands: The following are examples in English that may vary based on the language of instruction.
 In the first three levels (entering, emerging and transitioning), students can approach these linguistic demands in the new and/or home language. • Use words and phrases to associate the role of an author with writing (e.g., authors write). • Use words and phrases to associate the role of an illustrator with drawing pictures in a book (e.g., illustrators tell stories with pictures).
 Example to Address the Linguistic Demands Text Excerpt Teacher Directions Text 1 Authors get ideas at the strangest moments!
-When authors have ideas for books they start to write .
+When authors have ideas for books they start to write.
 Some authors who write picture books are also illustrators.
 Sometimes they sketch as they write.
 The sketches give them ideas.
-Use words and phra (e.g., When author Use words and phra toole class setting, identify the author and illustrator of a book: ases (bold) to associate the role of an author with writing rs have ideas for books they start to write). ases (italics) to associate the role of an illustrator with pictures in a book (e.g., What do illustrators do?
-They tell s .).
+In a small group or whole class setting, describe the role of an author and illustrator of a book: Use words and phrases to associate the role of an author with writing (e.g., authors write).
+Use words and phrases to associate the role of an illustrator with drawing or making pictures in a book (e.g., illustrators tell stories with pictures).
 Text 2 What do illustrators do?
 They tell stories with pictures.
 Text 1 Christelow, E. (1997).
 What do authors do?
 Boston: HMH Books for Young Readers.
 Text 2 Christelow, E. (1999).
 What do illustrators do?
-New York: Clarion Books.
+New York: Clarion.